32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 Voices.com is an international online voice-over acting marketplace that helps vocal talent — both professional and amateur — find clients who need them.

-23. Use Your Type-A Skills as a Virtual Assistant
+23. Use Your Type-A Skills as an Online Virtual Assistant

 If you have a knack for organization and communication, you just might make the perfect virtual assistant.

 These days, you don’t have to be the busy corporate assistant you see in old movies or on TV.
-You can work right from your couch.
+You can work right from home.

 Folks will pay you to help schedule their days, answer emails, update their website, run social media accounts and book travel accommodations — all from the comfort of your couch.